By Austin Perry

 Protein powder causes kidney damage: Researchers have debunked this myth proving that there is simply no evidence related to high protein-based diets (such as consuming too much protein powder) and kidney damage.

-If you are in a caloric surplus while consuming protein powder on a daily basis; guess what?
+If you are in a caloric surplus while consuming protein powder daily; guess what?
 You’re going to gain weight.

-If you’re in a caloric deficit and consuming protein powder on a daily basis; you will lose weight.
+If you’re in a caloric deficit and consuming protein powder daily; you will lose weight.

 This is not bro science, this is facts.